orangemug/zod-to-camel-case/README.md

 ## Usage

-The `zodToCamelCase` supports both unidirectional and bidirectional transformation of schemas
+The `zodToCamelCase` supports both unidirectional and bidirectional transformation of zod schemas

 ### `zodToCamelCase` (unidirectional)

 By default `zodToCamelCase` supports unidirectional transformation of the schema.

 So the input will be expected to in the original snake-case format.
-The output data/type will be camel-case.
+The output data/type will still be camel-case.

 ```ts
 import { z } from "zod";